florentpoujol/php_algorithms/readme.md

 ## Benchmarks

-The benchmarks are done when executing the php (7.0.x) script via cli and passing two arguments: the array count and the array size.
+The benchmarks are done when executing the PHP (7.0.x) script via cli and passing two arguments: the array count and the array size.

-Each functions (the PHP one from the same file, the one from the PHP extension, the C one and the built-in sort()) must sort or search through [array count] arrays of [array size] elements each.
+Each functions (the PHP one from the same file, the one from the PHP extension, the C one and the built-in sort() or in_array()) must sort or search through [array count] arrays of [array size] elements each.

 The time it takes each functions to process all arrays is mesured and displayed.

 ### Takeaway

-- The PHP (userland) function is by far the slowest (20 times slower than the built-in sort()).
+- The PHP (userland) function is by far the slowest (20 times slower than the built-in PHP functions).
 - The function from the extension is at least 50% faster for a very similar code.
 - The C function, despite using a probably "naive" implementation of each algo is almost the fastest.
-- The PHP built-in sort() function is the fastest, only slighly faster than the C function but usually 10 times faster than the extension.
+- The PHP built-in PHP function is the fastest, only slighly faster than the C function but usually 10 times faster than the userland.

 ### Binary search

+Here, as the code is very simple, the extension is only marginally faster than the userland.

 ```
 Array count: 100